Marketing Insights

 RAW image from iStock 2.6Mb 2121px 1414px

 Image Optim – is great when it comes to lossy compression as a drag and drop bulk compression tool.
 There’s plenty of optons here to amp up the quality and to leave or keep EXIF and META information.
 If you do choose to keep your quality 100% you’ll save 300Kb on the above image.
-Not great but remember it’s 100% lossless maintaining quality which isn’t always necessary or even noticable.
-If yo choose to drop this by just 10% your image goes down to 719Kb.
+Not great but remember it’s 100% lossless maintaining quality which isn’t always necessary or even noticeable.
+If you choose to drop this by just 10% your image goes down to 719Kb.
 Wow.
 Free to download

 Photo Bulk – is an amazing bulk editor which gives you far more options to both optimise and resize your images quick and easily.
 Using a 90% lossy compression here resulted in an image 2121px wide 1.7Mb in size.